Eroad revenue jumps, CEO sees contact-tracing potential

-Eroad saw its revenue jump 20 per cent to $81.2m for its financial year ended March 31, 2020, despite Covid-19 delaying contracts in the final quarter.
+Eroad saw its revenue jumped by a third to $81.2m for its financial year ended March 31, 2020, despite Covid-19 delaying contracts in the final quarter.

 The NZX-listed fleet logistics company made a net loss of 300,000 against its year-ago loss of $5.7m.

+Shares were up 3.74 per cent to $3.05 in early trading after the result was released.

-Chief executive Steven Newman says the need for better contact-tracing, and cost-cutting amid the coronavirus-fuelled downturn, has helped drive a pickup in sales during April and May.
+Chief executive Steven Newman told the Herald that the need for better contact-tracing, and cost-cutting amid the coronavirus-fuelled downturn, has helped drive a pickup in sales during April and May, particularly in the light vehicle market.

 In terms of a broad forecast for the year ahead, Newman said hardware unit sales would still grow, but at a lower rate, in NZ, Australia and the US.
 And he saw a pickup in ARPU (average revenue per user per month) from associated cloud services - some of which are being customised for the age of Covid.